LGBTQ Therapy in Manchester

 Ready to begin?

-If you're LGBTQIA+ and looking for a therapist who will meet you with respect, openness and affirmation, I offer a free 15-minute consultation.
+If you're LGBTQ and looking for a therapist who will meet you with respect, openness and affirmation, I offer a free 15-minute consultation.
 You're welcome to ask questions, talk a little about what brings you here, or simply see how it feels to connect.

 There’s no pressure, just a space to begin, in your own time.